 Funding for Land Conservation.
-In the 106th Congress, several bills would have appropriated funds for acquiring lands to conserve listed species.
+In the 106th Congress, several bills would have permanently appropriated funds for acquiring lands to conserve listed species.
 These bills ultimately died, but additional funding for some of these programs was included in annual appropriations for FY2001 (Title VIII of P.L.
-106-291), including the Cooperative Endangered Species

-Conservation Program, which provides grants to states, including support for state land acquisition.
+106-291), including the Cooperative Endangered Species Conservation Program, which provides grants to states, including support for state land acquisition.
 Other federal land acquisition funds contained in Title VIII of P.L.
-106-291 may benefit endangered species by protecting habitat, and this approach has re-surfaced in the 107th Congress (Title VII of H.R.
-701/S. 1328).
+106-291 may benefit endangered species by protecting habitat, and this approach re-surfaced in the 107th Congress but was not enacted.
 (For more information, see CRS Report RL30444, Conservation and Reinvestment Act (CARA): A Comparison of Current Versions of H.R.
 701 with Current Law.)

 Making the ESA More User-Friendly.
 Former Interior Secretary Babbitt initiated actions to decrease ESA conflicts in several ways.
-New FWS/NMFS joint policies streamline permit procedures for small landowners, and other initiatives encourage landowners to increase protection for populations of listed species on their land.
+New FWS and NMFS/NOAA Fisheries joint policies streamline permit procedures for small landowners, and other initiatives encourage landowners to increase protection for populations of listed species on their land.
 Under "safe harbor" agreements, landowners who increase suitable habitat can return to "baseline conditions" without penalty.
-"No surprises" agreements provide landowners with greater certainty regarding activities that might otherwise have triggered penalties, an incentive for landowners to reach conservation agreements (i.e., habitat conservation plans or HCPs), since a landowner properly implementing such an agreement is assured that there will be no further costs or restrictions on the use of the property to benefit the species covered by the HCP, except by mutual consent or in extraordinary circumstances in which changes may be implemented by the government, without costs borne by the landowner.
-(See the final rule on Safe Harbor Agreements and Candidate Conservation Agreements (64 FR 32705; June 17, 1999 that modified the "no surprises" policy to require that a condition of a §10 incidental take permit be that if the permitted taking would be inconsistent with the survival and recovery of the relevant listed species, and the inconsistency is not remedied in a timely fashion, the incidental take permit may be revoked.)
+"No surprises" agreements provide landowners with greater certainty regarding activities that might otherwise have triggered penalties, an incentive for landowners to develop HCPs, since a landowner properly implementing such an agreement is assured that there will be no further costs or restrictions on the use of the property to benefit the species covered by the HCP, except by mutual consent or in extraordinary circumstances in which changes may be implemented by the government, without costs borne by the landowner.
+(See the final rule on Safe Harbor Agreements and Candidate Conservation Agreements (64 Fed.
+Reg.
+32705, June 17, 1999), that modified the "no surprises" policy to require that a condition of a §10 incidental take permit be that if the permitted taking would be inconsistent with the survival and recovery of the relevant listed species, and the inconsistency is not remedied in a timely fashion, the incidental take permit may be revoked.)
 Federal managers focused on listing species as threatened rather than endangered, to allow FWS to take advantage of the ESA's more flexible provisions for protecting threatened species.
 While administrative changes have been made within the framework of existing law, there is great interest among some groups in codifying many of these changes in an amended ESA.
-Others are critical of the agreements as difficult to enforce and as locking in the government to long-term positions that sometimes are based on inadequate knowledge.
+Others are critical of the agreements as difficult to enforce and as locking in the government to inflexible long-term positions that sometimes are based on inadequate knowledge.